DataIntellectTech/TorQ/docs/utilities.md

 ------------

-The datareplay utility provides functionality for generating tickerplant function calls from historcial data which can be executed by subscriber functions.This can be used to test a known data-set against a subscriber for testing or debugging purposes.
+The datareplay utility provides functionality for generating tickerplant function calls from historcial data which can be executed by subscriber functions.
+This can be used to test a known data-set against a subscriber for testing or debugging purposes.

-It can load this data from the current TorQ session, or from a remote hdb if given it's connection handle.
+It can load this data from the current TorQ session, or from a remote hdb if given its connection handle.

 It can also chunk the data by time increments (as if the tickerplant was in batch mode), and can also generate calls to a custom timer function for the same time increments (defaults to .z.ts).

 The functions provided by this utility are made available in the .datareplay namespace.

-The utility is mainly used via the tabesToDataStreamFunction, which accepts a dictonary parameter with the folowing
+The utility is mainly used via the tabesToDataStreamFunction, which accepts a dictionary parameter with the following
 fields:

 | Key     | Example Value           | Description                            | Required | Default  |